 I'm doing this with you too.
 This concept is a bit new to me, although I've been doing a very small portion of this with my nutrition counseling clients for a while.
 It's blowing my mind to rewrite the stories I tell myself and choose something different.

 I've just touched the surface here with storytelling, and it's certainly not my original idea.
 I highly suggest getting The Power of Story so that you can dig into this in full force.
 It's an easy read but will help you think through all the details.

 So, yes, it's a great time to set those personal goals and initiate positive changes!
 Tackle a bad habit, set boundaries on your social media time, take up a new hobby.
 But remember this important first step to get your brain on board with your new resolution.
 This powerful tool of rewriting what you tell yourself is the key to making your good idea stick long term.
 Because the good things you want for your life and your life choices are so much more than just a to-do list.
 These new year's resolution ideas are really a new positive story that you get to write about yourself.

 What do you think?
 Have you ever thought about your resolutions in light of the stories you tell yourself?

 Leave me a comment and let me know what you think.
-I'm here to support you through 2016 to write some new, better stories about yourself.
+I'm here to support you through the long haul to write some new, better stories about yourself.